fegarciatejada/PredictionPriceA/README.md

 - **Total Volume**: Total avocados sold.
 - **4046, 4225, 4770**: Sales volume for avocados with specific PLU codes.

-Data Source: [To be provided by the user]

 ## Technologies Used

 - Python 3.x